jazzyinstyle/morgan-body-ext/README.md

 This library is an customised version of the [morgan-body](https://github.com/sirrodgepodge/morgan-body).

+The original [morgan-body](https://github.com/sirrodgepodge/morgan-body) lacks the functionality to log additional request/response tokens like 'Request ID' which would useful for log tracing purposes.

-It additionally logs these tokens as part of the original string format:
+This library additionally logs these tokens as part of the original log format (defined in [morgan-body](https://github.com/sirrodgepodge/morgan-body)) :

 **id**: Request ID

 **request-headers**: Request headers (JSON string)

 **response-headers**: Response headers (JSON string)

 [![NPM][nodei-image]][nodei-url]